mike1tesla/iHouse/README.md

 # iHouse

-iHouse: A smart home management app that enables users to control and monitor IoT devices seamlessly.
+iHouse: Asmart home management app that enables users to control and monitor IoT devices seamlessly.
 With an intuitive interface and robust backend, iHouse offers features like real-time device status updates, remote control, and automation for a smarter living experience.